 - 1 tbsp Instant Coffee dissolved in 1 tsbp hot water

 - 100 g Dark Chocolate 60% cocoa solids or higher, melted and cooled

 - 200 ml Whole Milk

 for the Filling

 for the Ganache

 - 300 g Dark Chocolate 60% cocoa solids or higher

 - Pre-heat the oven to 160°C.

-- Line the base of two deep 20cm cake tins with greaseproof paper and set aside.
+- Line the base of two deep 23cm square cake tins with greaseproof paper, then grease the sides and set aside.

 - Sift the flour, cocoa powder, baking powder, bicarbonate of soda and salt together and put to one side.